luixaviles/angular-fullstack-seed-presentation/README.md

 You need to have installed NodeJS and Git in your machine before to start.
 Use `Git bash` to run all commands if you are on Windows platform.

+## Presentation

+If you want to learn more about used technologies in the project, you can see a presentation [here](https://github.com/luixaviles/angular-fullstack-seed-presentation/tree/master/presentation).
+Just follow the instructions to run the presentation.
+Please feel free to contact me if you have any question.

 ## Usage

 Clone the basic project and `cd` into it: